Her Majesty Queen Sirikit The Queen Mother used to accompany His Majesty King Bhumibol Adulyadej

 In 1976, Her Majesty established the SUPPORT Foundation of

-1. To address issues of poverty of the people by helping them increase their income and improve their quality
+Her Majesty Queen Sirikit of Thailand with two objectives: - To address issues of poverty of the people by helping them increase their income and improve their quality

 of life.